Krautfleckerl

 REHEAT – When you’re ready to dive back into this comforting meal, you have two options: Use the microwave or reheat it on the stove.
 If it’s looking a bit dry, add a splash of water or broth to loosen things up.

-More Easy Comfort Food Ideas
+More Easy and Delicious Comfort Food Recipes

 SHRIMP CARBONARA – scrumptious pasta recipe made with eggs, parmesan cheese, and bacon